marfarma/wordpress-seo/readme.txt

 * Show proper post type names in admin menu for disabling editor box and hide non-public post types (props Nacin).
 * Disabling the Advanced Editor now only disables it for non admins.
+* Replaced single quotes with double quotes in meta description and canonical, to please [Danny Sullivan](http://searchengineland.com)

 = 1.0.3 =